 An Italian Renaissance-style building which was the first high-rise hotel in Phoenix and first in the state of Arizona to have elevators (which were hand-operated), was the go-to place for Hollywood celebrities when it opened in 1928.
 Marilyn Monroe and other movie stars and dignitaries who frequented the Hotel San Carlos over the years are memorialized by copper stars set in the sidewalk.
 Guests today enter the same limestone-tiled lobby with its original carved crown moldings, elaborate crystal chandeliers, and other architectural features that once greeted movie stars.

 A Rustic Roost for Ranchers

-The setting is far less sumptuous at a rest stop that was built in 1861 along the Chisolm Trail, to accommodate ranchers and drovers herding cattle from Texas to Kansas.
+In the Texas town of Salado, about 45 minutes north of Austin, the setting is far less sumptuous at a rest stop that was built in 1861 along the Chisolm Trail to accommodate ranchers and drovers herding cattle from Texas to Kansas.
 The modest but comfortable Stagecoach Inn over time also provided lodgings for 19th-century notables who were passing through Texas, ranging from the famous to the infamous.